sinner-/gossipd/README.md

 ### gossipc

-`gossipc` is a crude client for interfacing with the gossipd DB.
-It depends on `GOSSIPD_DB_PATH` being set.
+`gossipc` is a crude client for interfacing with the gossipd dir.
+It depends on `GOSSIPD_DIR` being set.

 Full functionality of `gossipc` can be examined by invoking `gossipc --help`:
 ```